Stability in quadratic torsion theories: The Gauss--Bonnet term in Riemann--Cartan geometries

 Let us now prove that, order by order in the fields $h_{\alpha\beta}, T_{\alpha} \ \textup{and} \ S_{\alpha}$, the term (\ref{eq:GB}) leads to a total divergence.
 The expressions of $R^{\mu}_{\cdot\nu \rho \sigma}$, $R_{\nu\sigma}$ and $R$ in terms of $h$ are well known in linearized gravity \cite{linearized_h}.
 These are

 with $\Box=\partial_{\mu}\partial^{\mu}$.
-Then, from equation (\ref{RiemannTilde2}), it is clear that in the action (\ref{eq:GB}) will appear a Gauss--Bonnet term for the Levi-Civita connection, terms quadratic in torsion and a term mixing torsion and $h$ terms.
+Then, from Eq.~(\ref{RiemannTilde2}), it is clear that in the action (\ref{eq:GB}) will appear a Gauss--Bonnet term for the Levi-Civita connection, terms quadratic in torsion and a term mixing torsion and $h$ terms.
 This action can be expressed as

 The first term on the r.~h.~s.~of this equation is known to be invariant.
-Nevertheless, this invariance can be proven with an explicit calculation from equations (\ref{Riemann_h}), (\ref{Ricci_h}) and (\ref{Escalar_h}) with the appropriate boundary conditions on $h$.
-The second term is calculated with the results of \ref{QuadraticTerms}.
+Nevertheless, this invariance can be proven with an explicit calculation from Eqs.~(\ref{Riemann_h}), (\ref{Ricci_h}) and (\ref{Escalar_h}) with the appropriate boundary conditions on $h$.
+The second term is calculated with the results presented in Appendix \ref{QuadraticTerms}.
 It can be seen that

 After integration by parts, the expression above leads to a total divergence.
 Taking the torsion to be zero at the boundary of ${\cal{U}}_4$, $S_{GB}^{(2)}$ is identically zero.
-Finally, the third term on the r.~h.~s.~of equation (\ref{SGBe}), $S_{GB}^{(3)}(\partial h,\partial T , T, S)$, is analysed using equations (\ref{Riemann}), (\ref{Ricci}) and (\ref{EscalarRicci}) for the torsion part and (\ref{Riemann_h}), (\ref{Ricci_h}) and (\ref{Escalar_h}) for the metric dependent part.
+Finally, the third term on the r.~h.~s.~of Eq.~(\ref{SGBe}), $S_{GB}^{(3)}(\partial h,\partial T , T, S)$, is analysed using Eqs.~(\ref{Riemann}), (\ref{Ricci}) and (\ref{EscalarRicci}) for the torsion part and (\ref{Riemann_h}), (\ref{Ricci_h}) and (\ref{Escalar_h}) for the metric dependent part.
 Thus,

 Note that there are no mixing terms between $\partial h$ and $\partial S$ or $ST$, as it is expected from parity conservation.
 After some algebraical manipulations and integration by parts, the equation for $S_{GB}^{(3)}$ vanishes.
 Hence, we have checked the invariance of an action upon addition of the action (\ref{eq:GB}) in the weak curvature limit.
 As was pointed by Nieh \cite{GaussBonnet_type}, the Gauss--Bonnet term will remain invariant even in a curved non-flat metric $g_{\mu\nu}$.
 But, for this work, the invariance in weak field limit is sufficient.